-A man who would die in a tent: Anything that enters the tent and anything that is in the tent shall be contaminated for seven days.
+If a man will die in a tent: Anyone who enters the tent and anything that is in the tent shall be contaminated/impure for seven days.
 (19:14)

 We view a rasha, wicked person, with disdain, when actually it is the sin that we should hate, not the sinner.
 We do not realize that regardless of a person's transgressions, his neshamah, soul, is endowed with kedushah, holiness.
 Horav Tuvia HaLevi, zl, one of the talmidei Arizal, applies this idea to explain why a Jewish corpse is metamei, ritually contaminates, anyone who comes in contact with it, more so than the corpse of a gentile.
-A Jewish corpse is metamei both b'ohel and b'maga, by standing over it or touching it, while a gentile corpse does not defile b'ohel.
+A Jewish corpse is metamei both b'ohel and b'maga, by standing over it (whereby you are creating an "ohel") or touching it, while a gentile corpse does not defile b'ohel.
 This distinction is also true with regard to the carcass of an animal which transmits tumah, but on a much lesser plateau than a Jewish corpse.

 He explains that this is because a Jew possesses a holy neshamah which is hewn from beneath the Kisei HaKavod, Holy Throne, of Hashem.
-It is a chelek Elokai Mimaal, a part of the Divine from Above.
+It is a chelek Elokai Mi'maal, a part of the Divine from Above.
 It encompasses a level of kedushah, holiness, far above anything that we can imagine.
 Thus, the kochos ha'tumah, forces of spiritual impurity, seek to engage it.
 In other words, to put it simply, when there is kedushah - there is a place for tumah to seek it out and compromise it.
 The greater the level of kedushah, the greater the forces of tumah that will attempt to cling to and defile it.